Stadler KISS

 The Stadler KISS is a family of bilevel electric multiple unit commuter trains developed and built since 2008 by Stadler Rail of Switzerland.
 As of 2016, 242 KISS trainsets comprising 1,145 cars have been sold to operators in eleven countries.
+Boarding is done into the lower deck.

 Name

 In the early stages of its development, the KISS was known as the Stadler DOSTO.
 This name was derived from the German word Doppelstock, meaning "double decker".
+This is still the name used for the Swedish market because "kiss" means "pee" in Swedish.

 Since September 2010, Stadler refers to the train as "KISS", an acronym for "Komfortabler Innovativer Spurtstarker S-Bahn-Zug", meaning "comfortable, innovative, sprint-capable suburban train".
-Transitio in Sweden uses the name "DOSTO" because "kiss" means "pee" in Swedish.

-In Swiss Federal Railways service, the train is classified as RABe 511.
-For the Eastern European market, it is branded "Eurasia".
+In Swiss Federal Railways (SBB) service, the train is classified as RABe 511, while a newer version for regional services is classified as RABe 512.
+BLS classifies them as RABe 515.
+For the Eastern European market (specifically in Russia, Georgia and Azerbaijan), it is branded Eurasia.

+Naming of RABe 511 trains

+A total of 93 RABe 511 trainsets (69 six-car/24 four-car units) were delivered to Swiss Federal Railways, numbered 511 001–511 093, some for use on the long-distance IR or RE lines (red-white-grey livery) and others on the Zurich S-Bahn network (red-white-blue livery) in the Zurich metropolitan area.

+In Switzerland, it is common practice to name electric multiple units (e.g. SBB RABe 501, RABDe 500, RABe 514, SOB RABe 526, BLS RABe 515) and locomotives (e.g. SBB Ae 6/6, Re 6/6, Re 450, Re 460).
+Fourteen RABe 511 trainsets are named, mostly after Swiss communes or cantons with the name and respective coat of arms (COA) indicated at both ends of the trainset.
+The table below lists all named RABe 511 with their respective number (№).
+Trainsets of Zurich S-Bahn are indicated with an *: